 In both cases, you will end on the Hotmail sign up form, which looks like this:

-Then, click on "Check availability" to see if this email address is already taken or free. - Once you found an email address at Hotmail or Live, type and confirm your account password.
+- Once you found an email address at Hotmail or Live, type and confirm your account password.

 - Under Alternate email address, you can enter another email account you have that will be used in case you ever forget your password and need to reset it.
 If you prefer to use a "secret question", click on the "Choose a security question for password reset" link instead.